AnthoOzier/AnthoOzier.github.io/category/teaching.md

     - Practical course on probability and statistics
     - For the M1 Mechanical Engineering (ECN)
     - From 2019-2020 to 2021-2022
-- Maths-S6 (22h) : Mathematics for the engineer
+- Maths-S6 (22h) : Mathematiques pour l'ingénieur
-    - Practical courses on probability, statistics and interpolation
+    - Practical course on probability, statistics and interpolation
     - For the first year engineering students (ECN)
     - From 2020-2021 to 2021-2022
 - Project supervision (10h) :